• Skip to primary navigation

 16. Decorate the top by piping some whipped cream kisses around the cake and the sides with the tempered chocolate barks.

-17. Finish with (literally!) the cherry on the cake, by placing the fresh cherries in the center of the cake.
+17. Finish with (literally!) the cherry on the cake, by placing the fresh cherries in the centre of the cake.

 18. Refrigerate the cake for at least 2 hours before serving (better if overnight).